nv-morpheus/Morpheus/examples/ransomware_detection/README.md

 ## Run Pipeline
 Launch the example using the following

-Input features for a short model can be taken from a sequence three of snapshots, such (1, 2, 3), or (2, 3, 4).
-The sliding window is a represents the number of subsequent snapshots that need to be taken into account when generating the input for a model.
+Input features for a short model can be taken from every three snapshots sequence, such as (1, 2, 3), or (2, 3, 4).
+The sliding window represents the number of subsequent snapshots that need to be taken into consideration when generating the input for a model.
 Sliding window for the medium model is `5` and for the long model it is `10`.

 ```bash
 cd ${MORPHEUS_ROOT}/examples/ransomware_detection